Geology of Charon

-The geology of Charon are the characteristics of the surface, crust, and interior of Pluto's moon Charon.
+The geology of Charon encompasses the characteristics of the surface, crust, and interior of Pluto's moon Charon.
+Like the geology of Pluto, almost nothing was known of Charon's geology until the New Horizons of the Pluto system on 14 July 2015.
 Charon's diameter is 1208 km—just over half that of Pluto.
 Charon is sufficiently massive to have collapsed into a spheroid under its own gravity.

 History

 Mutual eclipses of Pluto and Charon in the 1980s allowed astronomers to take spectra of Pluto and then the combined spectrum of the pair.
 By subtracting Pluto's spectrum from the total, astronomers were able to spectroscopically determine the surface composition of Charon.
 The northern regions of Charon are composed partially of hydrocarbons and tholins, whereas the lower latitudes are more diverse in composition.

 Researchers from NASA's Ames Research Center in 2017 confirmed that icy plate tectonism occurred in the past, giving rise to many of its more prominent geological features, observing evidence of subduction of tectonic plates while also noting the absence of orogeny resulting from the freezing of the mantle.